alan-plus/task-controller/README.md

 A set of classes that provide assistance with the concurrent access to shared resources and the control of asynchronous tasks.
 - Locks
-  - [LockController](#LockController): a class to control concurrent access to resources.
+  - [LockController](#LockController): a class that manages concurrent access to resources.
 - Tasks
-  - [TaskController](#TaskController): a class to control concurrent asynchronous tasks execution.
+  - [TaskController](#TaskController): a class that manages concurrent asynchronous tasks execution.
   - [MultiStepController](#MultiStepController): a class to adjust the concurrency at step level on multi step tasks execution.

 ## Getting started